filipvabrousek/Libraries/shame.md

 # List of shame
-* list of non-responsive websites as of 19/11/2019
+List of non-responsive websites as of 19/11/2019

 * http://www.vertikon.cz/
 * http://www.lezec.cz/